-Here’s how to make your own homemade larabars with almonds, dates, and all your fave ingredients and variations—including chocolate, coconut, and apple pie.
+Here’s how to make your own homemade larabars with almonds, dates, and all your fave variations—including chocolate, coconut, cashew, cookie dough, lemon, and apple pie.
 They’re paleo, whole30, cheap, easy, gluten-free, and awesome.

 What Type Of Dates Are Best For Homemade Larabars?

 Whole dates are best for this homemade Larabars recipe, but if prechopped dates are all that you can find in stores, go ahead and use them.
 You’ll need to soak prechopped dates separately from any other dried fruit you may use in this recipe because they only need 2 to 3 minutes of soaking.
 (If they’re left to soak for too long, they’ll begin to disintegrate.)
 And not to worry if your prechopped dates come coated with oat flour or sugar.
 The coating will rinse away with the soaking water.

 IngredientsEmail Grocery List

 - For cherry pie larabars